Tracfone Review: Prepaid Wireless at its Dirt Cheapest

 Very simple.
 Charge the battery and go online to activate your airtime card, and you’re all set.

 Net10 and Tracfone are not going to win any awards for their service.
-The reps are typically foreign and not the most well trained.
 The good news is that I’ve only had to have one encounter with them (when my wife’s phone was stolen), as the phone service quality and setup have been flawless.
 The online help center is pretty well built out if you run into problems.
 Unlike the large mobile customers, Tracfone and Net10 don’t have local stores to get service in.
 I’m sure this is a contributing factor to why they are able to offer such inexpensive service.

 Tracfone Phone Selection